 What is the Employee Retention Scheme and when should your business consider using it?

-This content was last updated on 10 June 2020: The Job Retention Scheme allows businesses to claim up to 80% of any furloughed (those on a leave of absence) workers wages.
-We provide answers to questions to help you understand how your business can use the scheme:
+The Job Retention Scheme allows businesses to claim up to 80% of any furloughed (those on a leave of absence) workers wages.
+We provide answers to questions to help you understand how your business can use the scheme (NB – these FAQs relate to the original form of the Job Retention Scheme.
+All information correct as at 10 June 2020):

 Which businesses are covered?